 For most people, your keyboard is pretty much an extension of your hands.
 We spend a sizeable amount of time working on it and inevitably it is bound to get dirty or sticky.
 There is little that is more unpleasant than working on a filthy keyboard and you should not have to.
-Here are some tips that will enable you to keep your keyboard spic-and-span.
+Here are some tips that will enable you to keep your keyboard clean

 - First, shut down your PC.
 If your computer is on, you should not disconnect the keyboard as it could damage the machine (unless your keyboard is USB based).